Pope John IV: Papacy

 While still only pope-elect, John, with the other bishops of the Catholic Church, wrote to the clergy of Ireland and Scotland to tell them of the mistakes they were making with regard to the time of keeping Easter, and exhort them to be on their guard against the Pelagian heresy.
-About the same time, he condemned Monothelism as heresy.
+At about the same time, he condemned Monothelism as heresy.
 Emperor Heraclius immediately disowned the Monothelite document known as the "Ecthesis".
-To Heraclius' son, Constantine III, John addressed his apology for Pope Honorius I, in which he deprecated the attempt to connect the name of Honorius with Monothelism.
+To Heraclius' son, Constantine III, John addressed his apology to Pope Honorius I, in which he deprecated the attempt to connect the name of Honorius with Monothelism.
 Honorius, he declared, in speaking of one will in Jesus, only meant to assert that there were not two contrary wills in Him.

-Troubles in his native land caused by invasions of Slavs directed John's attention there.
+Troubles in his native land caused by the invasions of Slavs directed John's attention there.
 To alleviate the distress of the inhabitants, John sent the abbot Martin into Dalmatia and Istria with large sums of money for the redemption of captives.
 As the ruined churches could not be rebuilt, the relics of some of the more important Dalmatian saints were brought to Rome.
 John then erected an oratory in their honour.
-It was adorned by the pope with mosaics depicting John himself holding in his hands a model of his oratory.
+It was adorned by the pope with mosaics depicting John himself holding a model of his oratory in his hands.
 John endeavoured thereby to convert the Slavs in Dalmatia and Istria to Christianity.
-Emperor Constantine Porphyrogenitus claimed that Duke Porga of Croatia, who had been invited into Dalmatia by Heraclius, sent to Emperor Heraclius for Christian teachers.
+Emperor Constantine Porphyrogenitus claimed that Duke Porga of Croatia, archon of White Croats who have been invited into Dalmatia by Heraclius, sent to Emperor Heraclius for Christian teachers.
 It is supposed that the emperor to whom this message was sent was Emperor Heraclius himself, and that he sent it to Pope John IV.

 John was buried in the Basilica of St. Peter.